 Advance Pay -- Soldiers are advised not to take or spend advance pay unless it is absolutely essential.
 Advance pay will be deducted monthly from your pay.
 This means, you will have less to live on every month until it's paid in full.
 Soldiers are advised not to take advance pay to purchase a stereo or car or something you just want.
 Be even more cautious of considering casual pay.

 Dislocation Allowance (DLA) is paid at a fixed rate for each grade.
 You can request an advance of your DLA before departing your old permanent duty station, if your dependents are actually traveling with you.
 This is paid at 80% of the entitlement.
 The remainder of the entitlement will be paid when you inprocess into your new permanent duty station.
 You can also wait until you arrive at your new duty station to claim DLA.

 Travel Pay: This is based on the distance from old permanent duty station to new permanent duty station and can be requested prior to departure from old permanent duty station.

 Your local transportation office must approve a DITY move.

-The Financial Readiness Program (FRP) provides the tools to develop skills for good money management and to make informed decisions with finances and as a consumer.
+The Financial Readiness Program provides the tools to develop skills for healthy money management as well as making informed decisions with finances and as a consumer.
 FRP personnel can work with you to prepare a personalized budget and spending plan designed to make life easier.
-FRP provides a variety of services that focus on improving the soldiers' and their families' financial status and their abilities to perform as informed customers.
+FRP provides a variety of services that focus on improving soldiers' and their families' financial status and their abilities to perform as informed customers.